jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 Previously Calculated Columns were created using an external library (Math.js).

 Now we use an internally-built parser for the Expression.

-This brings many advantages as the Expression can be more powerful than before,
+This brings many advantages as the Expression can be more powerful than before, allowing for more complex expressions using multiple columns.

+We have also introduced a more usable for creating Expressions using drag and drop and providing more information about the available functions.

 **This is a breaking change**.